 By bringing together multidisciplinary expertise from research, industry, and public organizations to collaborate on innovation, ENVRIs can help drive the development and adoption of new technologies, services, and solutions to address pressing environmental challenges.
 However, we understand that facilitating this type of collaboration in practice is not always easy.

-To support this, the below section outlines different types of collaboration models that can be adopted by ENVRIs for innovation.
+To support this, the following section outlines different types of collaboration models that can be adopted by ENVRIs for innovation.
 These have been categorized based on the type of innovation activities they would be most suitable for, i.e. relating to: Joint Research & Development, Contract Research, or Commercialization.

 For each of the models, you can find information on what kind of partners it may be most appropriate for, for which purpose, and what type of agreement would need to be in place for each phase of the collaboration to effectively facilitate innovation.